top of page

 Project Breakdown

 But I've also implemented a Task Sequence section which specifies the sequence of actions a mechanic must complete for a given task on a vehicle.
 I devised this to be part of the VehicleDataAsset since not all cars follow the same sequence of actions to complete the same task (i.e. Some Engines are under the hood while some lay under the trunk).
-The class also contains locator transforms relative to the Vehicles origin which are then referenced for positioning the mechanic when completing specific tasks.

 -